As a business owner or GM of a company, you’d no doubt have come across your fair share of digital sales proposals.

 Google reaches a few HUNDRED MILLION people in Southeast Asia.
 What’s a mere 7 million?

 Big numbers don’t help you.
-In fact, if your ads reach that many people, your campaign will most likely lose you money.
+In fact, if your SEM agency Singapore can reach that many people, your campaign will most likely lose you money.

 What you’re looking for isn’t visitors to their website.
 It’s click, readers and sales for your business.